BlueByteSystemsInc/PDMShell/src/instances.md

 - If the first instance is started **without elevation**, all following calls must also run **without elevation**

 > [!Warning]
 > Avoid running PDMShell as a Windows Administrator if you have custom add-ins installed.
 Check-in and check-out commands can create instances of your add-in inside the host application's memory.
-If the add-in was registered under a different user or UAC level, PDM will throw a **“Class not registered”** error.
+If the add-in was registered under a different user or UAC level, PDM will throw a **â€œClass not registeredâ€** error.

 ## Executing Commands in Single Instance Mode